 A lump sum contract will be awarded to the successful bidder for all work described in Exhibit A and the Scope of Work.
-Submission of invoice for lump sum payment to the Contractor may be made following completion of work and final inspection, or progress invoices may be submitted for payment in accordance with the provisions described in 5(B) of the attached sample contract (Exhibit C).
-Payment policy and instructions for vendors are attached hereto as Exhibit H.
+Submission of invoice for lump sum payment to the Contractor may be made following completion of work and final inspection, or progress invoices may be submitted for payment in accordance with the provisions described in the attached sample contract (Exhibit C).
+Payment policy and instructions for vendors are attached hereto as Exhibit G.